 So the days have drawn in, the weather has grown colder, the wind chill is, well, chilly, and your flock is looking a lot less happy than they did in the balmy days of summer!

-We've made sure the flock has a secure coop, protected from draughts and damp, and secure against predators.
+We've already made sure the flock has a secure coop which is protected from draughts and damp, and secure against predators.

 It's this simple: your chickens like to be outside but the wind chill makes it unpleasant for them (as well as freezing your own nose off!).

-You may notice chickens squatting, squinting or blinking in the wind as they try to minimise the wind's effects and stop getting grip in their eyes, if it's that kind of soil!
+You may notice chickens squatting, squinting or blinking in the wind as they try to minimise the wind's effects and stop getting grit in their eyes, if it's that kind of soil!

 Although your flock will be able to withstand very cold weather by fluffing up (see this section of November's to-dos), wind whistling through their top coats to the skin underneath is a different matter.
 They can quickly become chilled and, if that's combined with damp, the danger is increased.

 The answer is not to stop your flock enjoying the great outdoors - chickens love being able to forage, even in a limited space.

 But it may be wise to limit them to areas which are more sheltered.

 1. Allow your flock access to the outside, even if you think it's too cold.
 They will make the decision for themselves and you'll find as long as they can get to shelter, or back into their coop, that's exactly what will happen.